Gdansk in 48 Hours: Amber, Anchors & Alleyways

 Best Seasons

-May to September for warmest weather; December for Christmas markets
+May through September for warm evenings, December for Christmas market lights

 Ideal For